 ICABR 2013 conference proceedings were listed on Conference Proceedings Citation Index and since that time all conference proceedings will undergo the Thomson Reuters selection process to apply for coverage in the Conference Proceedings Citation Index.

-After previous conferences held in Bangkok, Beijing, Brno, Accra, Valletta, Ras Al Khaimah, Johor Bahru, East London and Talca this year conference will be held in Madrid.
-The purpose of the 10th annual world conference ICABR is to stimulate research and to foster interaction of researchers in Applied Business and Economic Research.
+After previous conferences held in Bangkok, Beijing, Brno, Accra, Valletta, Ras Al Khaimah, Johor Bahru, East London, Talca, and Madrid, this year conference will be held in Pattaya, Thailand.
+The purpose of the 11st annual world conference ICABR is to stimulate research and to foster interaction of researchers in Applied Business and Economic Research.
 The latest developments and newest techniques in all areas of business and business applications are of special interest.
 Contributions dealing with issues related to regional and global consequences and impacts of financial and economic crisis are also welcomed this year.

 Practice and Relevance in Developing Knowledge and Wisdom

 In the light of a 'practice turn' in management theory, we seek innovative papers that enable bridging gaps between Theory and Practice.
 What and how we apply theories will affect opportunities and lives of people in both developing and developed regions.
 The practitioner has a logic of his or her own.
 How can theories be developed that accommodate this practical logic and how can these theories be made relevant to their local conditions and cultures.
 ICABR is a multi/inter-disciplinary conference focusing on applied business and development research and emphases the prospects of new ideas, methods and their application in supporting the development of positive social and economic values.

 The conference therefore seeks stimulating papers that provoke thoughts and share and extend knowledge, practice, and techniques.
 Analytical and empirical papers are both welcome.
 Potential areas of interest include - but are not limited to: